sourcegraph/about/handbook/product/deprecation_process.md

 ## Documenting a feature's deprecation

-You should create a blog post to publish when we deprecate the feature.
+You should then create a blog post to publish when we deprecate the feature.
 The blog post should contain:

 - Why we're deprecating the feature
 - The deprecation timeline
 - Workarounds for the feature's users, if relevant

-We use a blog post because it's publicly accessible, timestamped, and easy to send directly to any customers or prospects asking about the feature.
+We document this in a blog post because blog posts are publicly accessible, timestamped, and easy to send directly to any customers or prospects asking about the feature.

+## Preparing internal teams for the deprecation

+Once you have the blog post, you should share it with the CE team by sharing the blog post in #CE, as well as share any other context they might need in order to support customers or do high touch outreach.

+You should also share the blog post in #Product so the product and engineering teams are aware.

+Answer any questions or concerns about the deprecation that teams may have.

+## Deprecating the feature

+Only after sharing this deprecation internally should you do any engineering work needed to deprecate the feature.

+## Publishing the blog post

+The blog post should be published when the first version that includes the deprecation is released, as a separate blog post.
+The release's blog post should link to the deprecation post from the release changelog section.